wireapp/wire-server-deploy/offline/instrument_monitoring.md

 - Go to `Users and Access` section
 - Go to `Service Accounts`
 - Add a new service account (provide a display name and Role as either `Editor` or `Admin`)
-- Proceed to create the account and then create the token (do not forget to copy the token a safe place)
+- Proceed to create the account and then create the token (do not forget to copy the token to a safe place)

 Then replace the `<GRAFANA_URL>` and `<API_TOKEN>`  with yours